Visiting Sapa: A Mountain Hillside Town in Northwestern Vietnam

 {View of Sapa and the surrounding mountains}

-Hotel with mountain views in Sapa, Vietnam
+Hotel with absolutely epic mountain views in Sapa, Vietnam from different windows

-Hotel with mountain views in Sapa, Vietnam
+Hotel with absolutely epic mountain views in Sapa, Vietnam from different windows

 {The best view in town at the Mountain View Hotel}

-A local Hmong woman plays with her daughter in Sapa, Vietnam
+A local Hmong woman plays with her daughter in Sapa, Vietnam with a beaming grin

-A local Hmong woman plays with her daughter in Sapa, Vietnam
+A local Hmong woman plays with her daughter in Sapa, Vietnam with a beaming grin

 {A woman plays with her daughter}